-Professor Asobin (アソビン教授) is a smartly dressed anthropomorphic rabbit who was the first unofficial mascot of Sega.
+Professor Asobin (アソビン教授) is a smartly dressed anthropomorphic rabbit and an "unofficial" mascot of Sega.

-Although he never starred in a game of his own, Asobin gained attention by appearing in nearly every game manual of early SG-1000 software since the SG-1000's retail launch on July 15 1983.
+Although he never starred in a game of his own, Asobin gained attention by appearing in nearly every Japanese SG-1000 game manual following the console's retail launch on July 15, 1983.
 He was replaced briefly by a very similar, but less leporine Dr. Games in 1984, but reappeared for the new range of MyCard software in 1985 and also appeared in a number of early Sega Mark III games as well.
-Often on the second or third last page, Asobin offered advice to players that was usually helpful and specifically tailored for each game.
+Usually printed towards the end of the manual, Asobin offered advice to players that was usually helpful and specifically tailored for each game.

-His last appearance giving advice was seen in the manual for Makai Retsuden (aka Kung Fu Kid) released on 17th May 1987.
-He continued to appear in manuals on the page describing the correct care and maintenance of cartridges and cards during the rest of the Mark III releases, although no longer provided his customary gameplay advice.
+His last appearance giving advice was seen in the manual for Makai Retsuden (aka Kung Fu Kid) released on 17th May 1987, however he continued to appear in manuals on the page describing the correct care and maintenance of cartridges and cards during the rest of the Mark III releases.

 With the release of the Sega Mega Drive in late 1988 and Sonic the Hedgehog in June 1991, Professor Asobin was retired by Sega, and has only appeared sporadically since.
 In 1994 the character appeared in the manual for Phantasy Star Fukkokuban promoting support hotlines.
 He has cameoed in the likes of Segagaga and Hi-sCoool!
 SeHa Girls, and often appears in Sega-related throwbacks, such digital manuals for Sega Networks games.